 After ignoring his symptoms for two days, he finally visited his GP who performed a troponin blood test which rapidly detects heart attack risk by measuring levels of the protein troponin, released by damaged heart cells, in the blood.

 The test was sent to a pathology lab for analysis and within an hour, the lab’s pathologist reported the results that revealed that Greville was about to have a heart attack.
 An ambulance was sent to his home and he was rushed to Lyell McEwin Hospital for urgent intervention.
 The hospital cardiologist identified three blocked arteries in his heart and performed emergency surgery.

-Greville has made a full recovery since the incident and is extremely grateful to pathology staff for their speedy work: “If it wasn’t for the rapid test results, I would have had a cardiac arrest at home and I might not be around to spend Christmas with my wife.”
+Greville has made a full recovery since the incident and is extremely grateful to the pathology staff for their speedy work: “If it wasn’t for the rapid test results, I would have had a cardiac arrest at home and I might not be around to spend Christmas with my wife.”